Identifying Coordinated Accounts on Social Media through Hidden Influence and Group Behaviours: Related Work

-\textbf{Collective behaviours.} The most related to our work are the approaches that examine the collective or group behaviours as a whole to detect anomalous malicious accounts. \cite{cao2014uncovering,gupta2019malreg} cluster accounts that take similar actions around the same time, based on the assumption that malicious account activities are synchronized in time.
-Other works that cluster or partition a account similarity graph defined over hand-crafted features assumed to be indicative of coordinated behaviours, include \cite{pacheco2020uncovering,wang2016unsupervised}.
-For instance, \cite{pacheco2020uncovering} provides examples of hand-crafted features such as the sequence of hashtags or articles shared, collectively by a large group of accounts, which can be used as a measure of suspicious coordinated behaviours.
+\textbf{Collective behaviours.} Approaches that examine the collective or group behaviours as a whole to detect anomalous malicious accounts are related to our approach. \citeauthor{cao2014uncovering} and \citeauthor{gupta2019malreg} cluster accounts that take similar actions around the same time, based on the assumption that malicious account activities are synchronized in time \cite{cao2014uncovering,gupta2019malreg}.
+Other works cluster or partition a account similarity graph defined over hand-crafted features assumed to be indicative of coordinated behaviours, including the sequence of hashtags or articles shared collectively by a large group of accounts \cite{pacheco2020uncovering,wang2016unsupervised}.
 The significant limitation of such approaches is that the assumption on synchronization or hand-crafted features used to define coordination might not hold.
-In contrast, we propose to automatically uncover signatures of coordination from activities and interactions between accounts.
+In contrast, we propose to automatically learn and detect coordinated behaviours from observed account activities by learning the latent account interactions.